How To Maintain Stable Blood Sugar Levels

 Maintaining a healthy weight, eating a nutritious and well-balanced diet, exercising regularly, and getting at least eight hours of sleep are all important factors in achieving stable blood sugar levels.

-Obesity is linked to a higher risk of developing insulin resistance.
-Adipose (fat) tissue in obese people releases factors that contribute to the development of insulin resistance.
-The inability to regulate blood glucose levels occurs when insulin resistance is combined with dysfunction of β-cells (cells that release insulin).
+Excessive weight gain is linked to a higher risk of developing blood sugar irregularities.
+Adipose (fat) tissue in over weight people releases factors that contribute to the development of these iregularities.
+The inability to regulate blood glucose levels occurs when blood sugar irregularities is combined with the dysfunction of β-cells (cells that release insulin).

 Strengthening your gut lining

-The microbiota in the gut are linked to a variety of metabolic diseases.
+The microbiota in the gut is linked to a variety of metabolic issues.
 They also influence body weight and blood sugar control.

 A leaky gut increases the variation in post-meal blood glucose levels, in turn negatively affecting metabolic control—which enables us to respond to signals by regulating enzymes in a pathway to increase or decrease their response to signals.